 Corporate Venture Capital isn’t always purely about financial returns, in fact strategic interest often ranks higher.
 This survey from 500Startups shows that hedging against rival technologies and discovering new partnerships and JV’s is more important, for example.

-The last point I want to make is that corporate investors have gotten a bad rap historically with entrepreneurs (and a few VC’s, namely Fred Wilson who famously said Corporate VC’s are the Devil).
-I’ve seen my fair share of non-founder friendly terms being proposed – items like capped upside, ROFR’s on pricing, absence of pay to play provisions and stipulations related to working with competitors but there are examples of firms doing it well.
-GV, Comcast Ventures and Intel Capital for example.
-The challenge has been that companies get into corporate VC when the market is hot and they exit when it’s not.
+The last point I want to make is that corporate investors have gotten a bad rap historically with entrepreneurs (and a few VC’s, namely Fred Wilson, who famously said Corporate VC’s are the Devil).
+I’ve seen my fair share of non-founder friendly terms being proposed – items like capped upside, ROFR’s on pricing, absence of pay to play provisions and stipulations related to working with competitors but these are subsiding as CVC’s further prioritize financial returns over purely strategic ones.
+There are companies that have been doing it well: GV, Comcast Ventures and Intel Capital for example.
+The challenge has been that historically companies get into corporate VC when the market is hot and they exit when it’s not.
 This leaves the entrepreneur with a risky relationship and an absence of help and mentorship when they need it most.
 So it’s important that if you get into this space, you make a commitment from the top of the organization that you are going to embrace the startup ecosystem with terms that carry parity with other investors and plan to stay operational for 5-10 years.
-There are ways to extract strategic value without hindering the potential success of the entrepreneur.
+The recent Covid inspired downturn is bucking that trend as can be seen from the chart below.
+CVC’s are remaining quite active despite the macro environment.

 There’s a lot to takeaway here, but if you want to learn more about any of these areas, please reach out to me.